YasinAsif/qa-foundations/docs/qa-metrics.md

-# 📊 QA Metrics & KPIs
+# QA Metrics and KPIs

 ## Overview